top of page

 How much does a session cost?

 In the province of Alberta, registered psychologists are regulated health professionals who have completed an advanced degree (either a Masters or PhD).
 Further, registered psychologists must be in good standing with the College of Alberta Psychologists (CAP), write multiple examinations, complete 1600 hours of supervised practice, adhere to strict ethical standards, and meet yearly requirements for training and skill enhancement.
 The services provided by a registered psychologist are covered by insurance.
+The title of "psychologist" is protected by law, meaning only those who meet qualifications and maintain good standing with the provincial regulatory body can hold this title.

 Is everything we talk about confidential?